act-rules/act-rules.github.io/_rules/descriptive-labels-f0c5c5.md

 #### Inapplicable Example 1

-`Label` that is neither visible to users, nor included in the accessibility tree.
+`label` that is neither visible to users, nor included in the accessibility tree.

 ```html
 <label for="fname" style="display:none;">First name:</label>